Financial Aid

 Students who fail to meet financial aid SAP standards and lose financial aid eligibility can appeal this decision.
 This appeal form must be submitted to the Office of Financial Aid within 7 calendar days of the date on the notification letter or email and should be accompanied by appropriate supporting documentation..

-Financial Aid Probation is a status assigned to students who have successfully appealed the termination of financial aid due to failure to demonstrate financial aid SAP.
+Financial Aid Probation: (formerly referred to as Financial Aid Probation on Appeal).
+Financial aid probation is a status assigned to a student who has successfully appealed the termination of financial aid due to failure to demonstrate financial aid satisfactory academic progress.
 Students on Financial Aid Probation may receive financial aid for one term.

 Student Notification